 - Adenocarcinoma begins in glandular (mucus-secreting) cells in the lining of the bladder (very rare)

-The American Cancer Society (ACS) estimates that about 74,000 new cases of bladder cancer would be diagnosed in the United States in 2015, and that the disease would cause about 16,000 deaths.
+The American Cancer Society (ACS) estimates that about 82,000 new cases of bladder cancer will be diagnosed in the United States in 2023, and that the disease would cause about 16,000 deaths.
 According to the ACS:

 - About 9 out of 10 people who are diagnosed with bladder cancer are older than 55